shemetz/FoundryVTT-KryxRPG/README.md

 ## Setup

-You can always find the system in the standard Foundry module browser,
+You can always find the system in the standard Foundry module browser, so, try that first.
+But if it doesn't work:

 1. Open your foundry setup screen, go to "Game Systems" and "Install System"
 2. In the bottom, paste the [manifest URL](https://github.com/itamarcu/FoundryVTT-KryxRPG/releases/latest/download/system.json): **`https://github.com/itamarcu/FoundryVTT-KryxRPG/releases/latest/download/system.json`**